Foreign Nationals and Deemed Exports

 - it is available to foreign nationals for visual inspection (such as reading technical specifications, plans, blueprints, etc.);

-While International Traffic in Arms Regulations (ITAR) do not incorporate the term “deemed export”, the concept is in the definition of an export and pertains to the release of ITAR technical data and defense services.
+While the International Traffic in Arms Regulations (ITAR) do not incorporate the term “deemed export,” the concept is in the definition of an export and pertains to the release of ITAR technical data and defense services.

-This form is used to assess an H1-B beneficiary’s export licensing requirements during their period of employment at UCI.
+This form is used to assess a visa beneficiary’s export licensing requirements during their appointment at UCI.